Asian nations want to sink South Korea whale hunt plan

 "I don't care what justification you give," wrote a user identifying herself as Savannah, from Australia.
 "It's crap.
 Stop killing whales."

-(Reporting by Elida Moreno in Panama City, Jack Kim and Laeticia Ock in Seoul, James Grubel and Maggie Lu YueYang in Canberra and Andrew Quinn in Washington; Writing by Ron Popeski; Editing by Daniel Magnowski and Peter Cooney)
+(Reporting by Elida Moreno in Panama City, Jack Kim and Laeticia Ock in Seoul, and James Grubel and Maggie Lu YueYang in Canberra; Writing by Ron Popeski; Editing by Daniel Magnowski)

-Note: (This story was corrected in paragraph 11 to clarify Campbell is on the board of activist group, not on board ship)